Minecraft: Clones

-After the release of Minecraft, other video games were released with various similarities to Minecraft, and some were described as being "clones".
-Examples include Ace of Spades, CastleMiner, CraftWorld, FortressCraft, Terraria, BlockWorld 3D, Total Miner, and Minetest.
+Following the initial surge in popularity of Minecraft in 2010, other video games were criticised for having various similarities to Minecraft, and some were described as being "clones", often due to a direct inspiration from Minecraft, or a superficial similarity.
+Examples include Ace of Spades, CastleMiner, CraftWorld, FortressCraft, Terraria, BlockWorld 3D, Total Miner, and Luanti (formerly Minetest).
 David Frampton, designer of The Blockheads, reported that one failure of his 2D game was the "low resolution pixel art" that too closely resembled the art in Minecraft, which resulted in "some resistance" from fans.
 A homebrew adaptation of the alpha version of Minecraft for the Nintendo DS, titled DScraft, has been released; it has been noted for its similarity to the original game considering the technical limitations of the system.
-In response to Microsoft's acquisition of Mojang and their Minecraft IP, various developers announced further clone titles developed specifically for Nintendo's consoles, as they were the only major platforms to not officially receive Minecraft at the time.
+In response to Microsoft's acquisition of Mojang and their Minecraft IP, various developers announced further clone titles developed specifically for Nintendo's consoles, as they were the only major platforms not to officially receive Minecraft at the time.
 These clone titles include UCraft (Nexis Games), Cube Life: Island Survival (Cypronia), Discovery (Noowanda), Battleminer (Wobbly Tooth Games), Cube Creator 3D (Big John Games), and Stone Shire (Finger Gun Games).
 Despite this, the fears of fans were unfounded, with official Minecraft releases on Nintendo consoles eventually resuming.

 Markus Persson made another similar game, Minicraft, for a Ludum Dare competition in 2011.
+In 2025, Persson announced through a poll on his X account that he was considering developing a spiritual successor to Minecraft.
+He later clarified that he was "100% serious", and that he had "basically announced Minecraft 2".
+Within days, however, Persson cancelled the plans after speaking to his team.

+In November 2024, artificial intelligence companies Decart and Etched released Oasis, an artificially generated version of Minecraft, as a proof of concept.
+Every in-game element is completely AI generated in real time and the model does not store world data, leading to "hallucinations" such as items and blocks appearing that were not there before.

-Minecon
+Minecon and related events

-Minecon is the annual official fan convention dedicated to Minecraft.
-The first Minecon was held in November 2011 at the Mandalay Bay Hotel and Casino in Las Vegas.
+Minecon was an annual official fan convention dedicated to Minecraft.
+The first full Minecon was held in November 2011 at the Mandalay Bay Hotel and Casino in Las Vegas.
 The event included the official launch of Minecraft; keynote speeches, including one by Persson; building and costume contests; Minecraft-themed breakout classes; exhibits by leading gaming and Minecraft-related companies; commemorative merchandise; and autograph and picture times with Mojang employees and well-known contributors from the Minecraft community.
-In 2016, Minecon was held in-person for the last time, with the following years featuring annual livestreams instead.
+In 2016, Minecon was held in-person for the last time, with the following years featuring annual "Minecon Earth" livestreams on minecraft.net and YouTube instead.
+These livestreams, later rebranded to "Minecraft Live", included the mob/biome votes, and announcements of new game updates.
+In 2025, "Minecraft Live" became a biannual event as part of Minecraft's changing update schedule.